-- The hearing must be held;
+- The hearing must be held.

-- A hearing decision must be reached; and
+- A hearing decision must be reached.; and

-- A copy of the decision must be sent by certified mail to both you and the school district, as well as to the Ohio Department of Education.
+- A copy of the decision must be sent by certified mail to both you and the educational agency, as well as to the Ohio Department of Education and Workforce.

-At least five days before the due process hearing, you and the school district must participate in a disclosure conference.
-This is a conversation to make sure that both you and the district have the information that will be presented at the hearing.
+At least five days before the due process hearing, you and the educational agency must participate in a disclosure conference.
+This is a conversation to make sure that both you and the educational agency have the information that will be presented at the hearing.